Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: The proposed HITL-MGA approach

 \subsection{Proposed MGA Formulation for Topology Reconfiguration}

-This paper applies the network reconfiguration formulation for line switching and substation reconfiguration \cite{heidarifarNetworkTopologyOptimization2016, heidarifarOptimalTransmissionLine2021}, which poses a mixed-integer linear program (MILP) based on DC-OPF.
+This section describes how this paper applies MGA for network topology reconfiguration based on the network reconfiguration formulation for line switching and substation reconfiguration of \cite{heidarifarNetworkTopologyOptimization2016, heidarifarOptimalTransmissionLine2021}, which poses a mixed-integer linear program (MILP) based on DC-OPF.
 To simplify the modeling, dispatch is modeled instead of redispatch.
 We propose an augmented MGA formulation:

-The objective models the diversity function $d$ as a weighted sum of the binary line switching variables $z_l$.
-If substation switching is modeled, $\mathbf{z}$ also includes the busbar splitting variables $z_b$.
-Hence, diverse alternatives with respect to these $n$ variables in $\mathbf{z}$ can be obtained. $\mathbf{x}$ represents the dispatch variables and the other continuous operational variables (e.g., power flow, phase angle), as well as the binary substation reconfiguration variables $x_{\text{SR}}$ and $x_{l,\text{from/to}}$ in case of substation switching, shown in Figure \ref{fig:substation_switching_heidarifar}.
-The number of variables in $\mathbf{x}$ is $m$.
+The objective models the diversity function $d_{\text{MGA}}$ as a weighted sum of the binary switching variables $\mathbf{z}$, including line switching variables $z_l$, and, in the case of substation switching, the busbar splitting variables $z_b$.
+Hence, diverse alternatives with respect to these $q$ variables in $\mathbf{z}$ can be obtained. $\mathbf{x}$ represents the dispatch variables and the other continuous operational variables (e.g., power flow, phase angle).
+In case of substation switching, $\mathbf{y}$ represents the binary substation reconfiguration variables $y_{\text{SR}}$ and $y_{l,\text{from/to}}$, shown in Figure \ref{fig:substation_switching_heidarifar}.
+The number of variables is $m$ in $\mathbf{x}$, and $n$ in $\mathbf{y}$.